Characterising slopes for hyperbolic knots and Whitehead doubles: JSJ decompositions

-Given a knot $K$, it is very easy to describe the JSJ decomposition of the complement $\mathbb{S}^3_K$; however, after Dehn filling to produce $\mathbb{S}^3_K(p/q)$, it is not always the case that the JSJ tori are formed precisely from those of $\mathbb{S}^3_K$.
-There are two ways in which the JSJ decomposition can change: creation of new JSJ tori and compression of existing JSJ tori.
-We will see that the possibility of creation of new JSJ tori can be immediately ruled out by implementing the assumption that $|q|\geq3$, and that compression of existing JSJ tori only occurs in one very specific situation.
-Note that, in order for a JSJ torus to compress during Dehn filling, the process must cause it to either bound some solid torus $\mathbb{S}^1 \times \mathbb{D}^2$ or cobound (with another JSJ torus) some thickened torus $\mathbb{T}^2 \times \mathbb{I}$.
+Given a knot $K$, it is very easy to describe the JSJ decomposition of the complement $\mathbb{S}^3_K$; however, after Dehn filling to produce $\mathbb{S}^3_K(p/q)$ (which remains irreducible for $|q|\geq2$ by \cite{gl-red}), it is not always the case that the JSJ tori are formed precisely from those of $\mathbb{S}^3_K$.
+There are two ways in which the JSJ decomposition can change: creation of new JSJ tori and destruction of existing JSJ tori.
+We will see that the possibility of creation of new JSJ tori can be immediately ruled out by implementing the assumption that $|q|\geq3$, and that destruction of existing JSJ tori only occurs in one very specific situation.
+Note that, in order for a JSJ torus to disappear during Dehn filling, the process must cause it to either bound some solid torus $\mathbb{S}^1 \times \mathbb{D}^2$, cobound (with another JSJ torus) some thickened torus $\mathbb{T}^2 \times \mathbb{I}$ or have Seifert fibred spaces on either side which match up to merge into the same JSJ piece.

-The following result gives a precise description of the JSJ decomposition of $\mathbb{S}^3_K(p/q)$, demonstrating that at most one JSJ torus can compress during filling and that it must come from a cable space (see also \cite{lackenby} and \cite{sorya}).
+The following result gives a precise description of the JSJ decomposition of $\mathbb{S}^3_K(p/q)$, demonstrating that at most one JSJ torus can disappear during filling and that it must come from a cable space (see also \cite{lackenby} and \cite{sorya}).

 \begin{proposition} Let $K$ be a knot with outermost JSJ piece $Y$ and let $p/q$ be a slope with $|q|\geq3$.